Japanese community of São Paulo

 The single largest Japanese diaspora in any city is in São Paulo.
-In 1958 the census counted 120,000 Japanese in the city and by 1987, there were 326,000 with another 170,000 in the surrounding areas within São Paulo state.
+In 1958, the census counted 120,000 Japanese in the city and by 1987, there were 326,000 with another 170,000 in the surrounding areas within São Paulo state.
 As of 2007, the Paulistano Japanese population outnumbered their fellow diaspora in the entirety of Peru, and in all individual American cities.

 History

 The Japanese first settled Liberdade in 1912.

 Commerce

 The Câmara de Comércio e Indústria Japonesa do Brasil (ブラジル日本商工会議所 Burajiru Nihon Shōkōkaigisho), the ethnic Japanese chamber of commerce, has its offices in Andar.
 It opened in 1926.

 During World War II trade between Brazil and Japan had declined.

 Media

-In São Paulo there are two Japanese publications, the São Paulo Shimbun and the Nikkey Shimbun, both published in the Liberdade district.
+In São Paulo there were two Japanese publications, the São Paulo Shimbun and the Nikkey Shimbun, both published in the Liberdade district.
 The former was established in 1946 and the latter was established in 1998.
-The latter has a Portuguese edition, the Jornal Nippak, and both publications have Portuguese websites.
+The latter had a Portuguese edition, the Jornal Nippak, and both publications had Portuguese websites.
 The Jornal Paulista, established in 1947, and the Diário Nippak, established in 1949, are the predecessors of the Nikkey Shimbun.

 Tatiane Matheus of O Estado de S. Paulo stated that in the pre-World War II period the Nippak Shimbun, established in 1916; the Burajiru Jiho, established in 1917; and two newspapers established in 1932, the Nippon Shimbun and the Seishu Shino, were the most influential Japanese newspapers.
 All were published in São Paulo.